Home

 In Economic and Philosophic Manuscripts of 1844, Marx argues that there are two classes of people - property-owners and "propertyless" workers.
 There are people who possess capital and resources and there are people that possess nothing but their labour.
 The people who keep the resources and the capital exploit the labourers to amass more resources and more capital.
 The workers, the people that have nothing except their labour, submit their talents, bodies, time and life under the dictatorship of the property-owners.
 They work for money in order to cover their basic human needs.
 But they are not humans, they are like animals, says Marx, because their existence is restricted to long hours of labour and spare hours of freedom and rest.
 They are like animals, because they do not use their creative power.
 Their existence has meaning only as long as they provide cheap labour for the owners of capital and keep production intact.
 In this world, says Marx, they are just means for production, not end goals.

 Marx argues that the workers are alienated (1) from their labour, (2) from the results of their labour (the product they produce), (3) from the wealth they create, and, eventually, (4) from their own life and individuality.
 The estrangement from person's own life is nothing but slavery.
-The worker is slave of the capitalist (or the capital-owner); and he is an animal, because his labour "does not belong to his essential being."
+The worker is a slave of the capitalist (or the capital-owner); and he is an animal, because his labour "does not belong to his essential being."

 Why is that?

 Everyone has some talents and inclinations.
 Some people, for example, are interested in trucks and driving, others in writing and staging.
-I have a friend who is a musician by profession and who works as a part-time University teacher.
+I have a friend who is a musician by profession and who works as a part-time university teacher.
 He is also passionately interested in trucks; he knows everything about the heavy trucks, truck engines, truck design, and even he has knowledge of the history of truck production and business.
 One day, he told me, he will quit music teaching and will become a truck driver.
 This was his dream, a reallistic one.
 In his free time, he takes classes for truck driving licence and he plans starting work as a driver next summer.

 I have another friend who is a nuclear physicist but who has left the laboratory a few years ago and now works as a part-time hotel valet.
 In his free time he writes books and plays.